michaelruocco/michaelruocco.github.io/_posts/2025-06-29-creating-a-blog.markdown

 [clean blog theme](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll) up and running.

 I drafted this as an introductory / test blog post.
 I hope that Ill be able to find time to write some more interesting blog posts in the future.
+I also stumbled across an awesome tool called [utterances](https://github.com/utterance) to enable comments on my blog posts, it is a lightweight widget that utilities GitHub issues, required very little effort to set up, and looks pretty good so far.

+I am currently reading
-I have recently read [Elegant Objects Volume 1 by Yegor Bugayenko](https://www.amazon.co.uk/Elegant-Objects-1-Yegor-Bugayenko/dp/1519166915) and part of the reason for creating this blog is enable writing a blog post that can be used to support a discussion around some of the topics at work, whether I will actually get around to doing it remains to be seen, watch this space!
+[Elegant Objects Volume 1 by Yegor Bugayenko](https://www.amazon.co.uk/Elegant-Objects-1-Yegor-Bugayenko/dp/1519166915) and part of the reason for creating this blog is to enable writing a blog post that can be used to support a discussion around some of the topics at work, whether I will actually get around to doing it remains to be seen, watch this space!